Arrival and Departure

 Classes are scheduled between the hours of 8:30 AM and 3:30 PM.
 Every studentís schedule is unique, depending on their playing level and elective classes.
 Typically, students have a combination of morning and afternoon classes, with at least 1 or 2 free blocks of time for practice or recreation.† In the late afternoon there are solo recitals and additional time for recreation, and every evening we have a concert or special activity.

-Evening activities include a Student Recital (Monday), Family Talent Show (Tuesday)† Faculty Orchestra & Baroque Ball (Wednesday) Traditional Music & Dance Night, followed by campfire.
+Evening activities include a Student Recital (Monday), Family Talent Show (Tuesday)† Faculty Concert (Wednesday) Traditional Music & Dance Night, followed by campfire.
 (Thursday).† The final student chamber music concert is Thursday afternoon.

-Non-Suzuki siblings are very welcome at camp, and are able to have an enriching experience by taking elective classes, participating in recreation and evening activities, and attending concerts.
+Non-Suzuki siblings are welcome at camp, and are able to have an enriching experience by taking elective classes, participating in recreation and evening activities, and attending concerts.

 Each student under the age of 12 must be accompanied by a parent or caregiver who will be responsible for them at all times.† For young students the ideal situation is one adult per participating student, but when this is not possible the parent may need to move between classes.† Parents of younger students should plan to attend at least the core curriculum classes.† Teenage babysitters are sometimes available to help families with young children.